Arjun544/blogr_app/README.md

 # blogr_app

 Blogr is an open platform where readers find dynamic thinking, and where expert and undiscovered voices can share their writing on any topic.
+Build with MVC pattern and Getx for dependencies injection and state management.

 ScreenShots: